 To build the right proposition that suits your talents and business objectives, think about how you'd like clients to see you.
 The Profession of Independent Financial Advisers president Daniel Brammall says advisers should think about: ‘What role do you want to occupy in your client's mind?
 Do you want to be a technician or a sage?
 There are pros and cons to each, so it's whichever one suits your personality.
 Some of us like to be very technically gifted; some of us like to give wisdom and counsel.’

 This should help fine tune the words you use and the tone of voice that gives your value proposition a character and personality unique to you.

-When it comes to defining your ideal client profile, are you going to make it generic, so you'll go for a wider appeal, or are you going to work out exactly who you want to target and build a value proposition that directly reaches out them?
+When it comes to defining your ideal client profile, are you going to make it generic, so you'll go for a wider appeal, or are you going to work out exactly who you want to target and build a client value proposition that directly reaches out them?